SmalkiGroove/heroes-expansion/doc/HEROES.md

 __LUCRETIA :__
 Vampire Princess - Deathknight

-• All Vampires in hero's army gain +1 to their Attack and Defence for every two levels of the hero.
+• All Vampires in hero's army gain +1 to their Attack and Defense for every two levels of the hero.
-• The weekly production of Vampires in your Necropolis cities is increased depending on hero level.
+• Some Vampires recruits in your Necropolis towns are transfered to the hero's army at the start of the week.
+The maximum amount depends on hero level.
-• Some Nosferatus are transfered from Necropolis towns to the hero's army.
-The amound depends on hero level.
+• Starting at level 20, the weekly production of Vampires in your Necropolis towns is doubled.

 Starting Skills
 • Necromancy